seamusabshere/quilt/gems/quilt_rails/README.md

 This will install our ruby dependencies and update the project's gemfile.

-#### Generate Quilt boilerplate
+#### Generate app boilerplate

-`rails generate quilt:install`
+`rails generate quilt_rails:install`

-This will install the Node dependencies, provide a basic React app (in TypeScript) and mounts the Quilt engine inside of `config/routes.rb`.
+This will install the Node dependencies, provide a basic React app (in TypeScript) and mounts the Quilt engine inside of `config/routes.rb` along with basic linting and format configurations.

 #### Try it out